 Terry Campbell started his career in the sustainable wood products industry in 2000.
 In 2004, he started a sustainable wood products consulting practice focused on training, certification expertise and marketing for wood product companies.
 Joining Sustainable Northwest Wood in 2014 he now works at the intersect of using wood products to protect ecosystem services, provide economic development, and connect people to place.
 When he is not talking about sustainable wood he enjoys going on trips with his wife, rock climbing and racing his cyclocross bike for the Beermongers Cycle Club.
-Currently, he is also the International Living Future Institute Portland Facilitator and co-creator of Sustainable Building Week.
+He is the co-creator of Sustainable Building Week.

-Webly Bowles is a Project Manager at New Buildings Institute.
+Webly Bowles is a Senior Project Manager at New Buildings Institute.
 As a licensed architect, she cares deeply about sustainability in the built environment and knows that Portland does too.
-Webly’s initial vision of SBW was for all local professional organizations to collaborate and illustrate the feasibility of sustainable design and construction.
+Webly’s a co-creator of Sustainable Building Week.
+Her initial vision of SBW was for all local professional organizations to collaborate and illustrate the feasibility of sustainable design and construction.
 SBW has become so much more!
-Rain or shine, you can find Webly riding her red Vespa to vegan ice cream shops.
+Rain or shine, you can find Webly riding her red Vespa, or her vintage Vespa (converted to electric) to vegan ice cream shops.